JoinCODED/WS-Dart-M7-Functions/01_functions/05_required_and_default_arguments.md

 My name is Salem and I would like to order 0 burgers
 ```

-So you can use default values if the arguments are optional, but what if our code can't run without all arguments provided?
+You can use default values if the arguments are optional, but what if our code can't run without all arguments provided?

-3. Mark arguments as **required**, by adding the required keyword before the argument, dart will make sure to not compile unless you provided it with the correct arguments:
+3. Mark arguments as **required**.
+By adding the required keyword before each argument, Dart will make sure not to compile unless you provide it with the correct arguments:

 ```dart
 void main() {